 - For Calming: Mixes well with lavender essential oil for calming and relaxation.

-- Apply topically 1 drop several times a day to desired area.
+- Apply topically 1 drop several times a day to the desired area.

 Diffusing Frankincense Oil